10 Questions to Ask Your Videographer Before You Book

 6. Have you ever worked with my photographer?

 Why You Want to Know: The photographer and videographer will have to work closely throughout your event to capture all of your moments in the best way possible.
 If they've worked together before, they'll most likely work well again.
 If they've never worked together before, that's okay, but it's important they have a chance to meet beforehand to talk about the format and how they want to get it all shot.

-7. Have you shot my ceremony or reception venue before?
+7. Have you shot at my ceremony or reception venue before?

 Why You Want to Know: Most videographers know how to find the lighting and angles in a given room.
 But if they've had a client at your venue before, it will come very naturally to them.
 They'll already know where to set up the tripod or the best angle during your first dance.

-8. Will you be shooting any other weddings the weekend of my wedding?
+8. Will you be shooting any other weddings the same weekend?
 Will you be the one shooting on the day of?

-Why You Want To Know: If your videographer has several events to shoot on your wedding day, you'll want to be sure that they have time for your wedding.
+Why You Want to Know: If your videographer has several events to shoot on your wedding day, you'll want to be sure they have time for your wedding.
 Ideally, you'll have your videographer for the entire day, but big studios often schedule and manage multiple weddings per weekend.
-So in some cases, the person who you speak with when signing your contract won't actually be the one shooting your wedding.
+So in some cases, the person whom you speak with when signing your contract won't actually be the one shooting your wedding.
 If that's the case, schedule a meeting with the assigned videographer to make sure their style meshes with yours.

 9. What does your camera and equipment look like?

-Why You Want To Know: Gone are the days of massive camcorders and lighting pieces.
+Why You Want to Know: Gone are the days of massive camcorders and lighting pieces.
 Most videographers get the job done with a camera no bigger than your photographer's.
-Ask about it either way so that you know what to expect.
+Ask about it either way so you know what to expect.
 Another good thing to see?
 The microphone they would use for your ceremony—will it be a handheld or a clip-on?